gabo-di/AquaCrop.jl/paper/paper.md

 Crop models range from simple statistical regression approaches to highly complex numerical simulations [@Pan2021].
-Some concentrate on modelling the growth of the plant itself [e.g. EPIC, @Williams1989], while other provide submodels for many different aspects of agricultural systems, such as farm management, livestock, soil processes, or water quality [e.g. APSIM, @Holzworth2014].
+Some concentrate on modelling the growth of the plant itself [e.g. EPIC, @Williams1989], while others provide submodels for many different aspects of agricultural systems, such as farm management, livestock, soil processes, or water quality [e.g. APSIM, @Holzworth2014].

 AquaCrop is an intermediate-complexity crop model.
 Its aim is to be complex enough to be accurate but simple enough to be widely usable [@Steduto2009].
-Indeed, over the past years, it has been used to model numerous crops worldwide [@Mialyk2024], and shown to produce reliable estimates of crop phenology and yield for multiple crop species [@Kostkova2021].
+Indeed, over the past years, it has been used to model numerous crops worldwide [@Mialyk2024], and has been shown to produce reliable estimates of crop phenology and yield for multiple crop species [@Kostkova2021].
 First implemented in Delphi, it was later open-sourced in a Fortran version [@deRoos2021; @RSDA2024].
 There are also versions available in [Matlab](https://github.com/aquacropos/aquacrop-matlab), [Python](https://github.com/aquacropos/aquacrop), and [R](https://github.com/jrodriguez88/aquacrop-R), although currently these are not up-to-date with the most recent version (7.2) of the original Fortran model [@Foster2017; @Kelly2021; @CamargoRodriguez2019].